Measurement of the scintillation time spectra and pulse-shape discrimination of low-energy beta and nuclear recoils in liquid argon with DEAP-1: Results

+There is a a non-zero probability of a random coincidence between genuine nuclear recoils and double- or triple-coincidence tags.
+A second source of high-fprompt backgrounds which are linked to the calibration source will be discussed in Sec.~\ref{sect:pileuprandom}.
+The nuclear-recoil backgrounds are dominantly coming from alpha decays occurring on the inner detector surfaces (with the nuclear recoils depositing energy in liquid argon and alphas entering the chamber wall) and from alphas scintillating in liquid argon in areas of the detector where the light collection is poor (gaps between acrylic sleeve and windows, neck of the detector).
+Significant efforts were made to investigate and reduce both types of high-\fprompt\ events, which is discussed in detail in Ref.~\cite{Pollmann:2012ad}.

-High-\fprompt~ (nuclear recoil) backgrounds are evaluated using the DEAP-1 trigger without any calibration sources present.
-Figure~\ref{fig:zfigbgcom} shows the \zfit~ distribution of high-\fprompt~ background events, compared to that of $^{22}$Na calibration $\gamma$-ray events.
-Also shown for reference is the \zfit~ distribution of high-\fprompt~ background events with the DEAP-1 detector operating underground at SNOLAB.
-The reduced backgrounds underground will allow a more sensitive measurement of PSD in argon.
-The average background rate in the region of interest (120-240 photoelectrons) measured for the data presented in this paper is $4.6 \pm 0.2$ mHz, constant throughout the run as shown in Fig.~\ref{fig:bgdate}.
+High-\fprompt\ backgrounds are evaluated using the DEAP-1 trigger without any calibration sources present.
+Figure~\ref{fig:zfigbgcom} shows the \zfit\ distribution of high-\fprompt\ background events, compared to that of $^{22}$Na calibration $\gamma$-ray events.
+Also shown for reference is the \zfit\ distribution of high-\fprompt\ background events with the DEAP-1 detector operating underground at SNOLAB.
+The reduced backgrounds underground allowed a more sensitive measurement of PSD in argon, described in Section~\ref{sec:snolab}.
+The average background rate in the region of interest (120--240 photoelectrons) measured for the surface data is $4.6 \pm 0.2$~mHz, constant throughout the run as shown in Fig.~\ref{fig:bgdate}.
+The rate was $1.01\pm0.1$~mHz for the first underground dataset and $0.29\pm0.04$~mHz for the V1720 dataset.

-With the triple-coincidence tag, the measurement on surface is limited by random coincidences between the global tag (back-PMT and annulus) and high-\fprompt~ background events in DEAP-1.
-The rate of high-\fprompt~ pile-up during the $\gamma$-ray calibration run is
+With the triple-coincidence tag, the measurement on surface is limited by random coincidences between the global tag (back-PMT and annulus) and high-\fprompt\ background events in DEAP-1.
+The rate of high-\fprompt\ pileup during the $\gamma$-ray calibration run is

-where $R_{\mathrm{tag}}$ is the global tag rate, $R_n$ is the rate of high-\fprompt~ background events measured in DEAP-1 and $\Delta t$ is the width of the time window (applied with the software cut).
+where $R_{\mathrm{tag}}$ is the global tag rate, $R_n$ is the rate of high-\fprompt\ background events measured in DEAP-1 and $\Delta t$ is the width of the time window from the software data-quality cut.

 The achievable PSD can be found by dividing $R_{\mathrm{bkg}}$ by the rate of data acquisition in the energy region of interest (ROI), $R_{\mathrm{ROI}}$: